mikasarg/Traction-Air/README.md

 One of the most important classes is the ECU_Manager.cs class, which contains many helper methods for interacting with the database and to centralise many functions in different classes into one class.
 This allows for greater code reuse and stops unncessary copy/pasting.

+The SQL commands are composed using parameterisation to prevent the possibility of SQL Injection attacks.

+The SerialManager.cs class is used for communication via USB.